Golden Capsule

 — Second,

-“It must operate without electricity.”
+“It must operate for more than 30 minutes without electricity.”

 — First,